 This is not a complete list of all side effects that may occur.
 If you have questions about side effects, contact your health care provider.
 Call your doctor for medical advice about side effects.
 To report side effects to the appropriate agency, please read the Guide to Reporting Problems to FDA.

 Contact 1-800-222-1222 (the American Association of Poison Control Centers), your local poison control center, or emergency room immediately.
 Erythromycin ointment may be harmful if swallowed.Proper storage of erythromycin ointment:

-Store erythromycin ointment at room temperature, between 68 and 77 degrees F (20 and 25 degrees C), in a tightly-closed container.
+Store erythromycin ointment at room temperature, between 59 and 86 degrees F (15 and 30 degrees C).
 Store away from heat and light.
+Protect from freezing.
 Keep erythromycin ointment out of the reach of children and away from pets.

 - If you have any questions about erythromycin ointment, please talk with your doctor, pharmacist, or other health care provider.